EZdenki/MyStuff/STM32-toolchain-for-Windows-Notes.md

 3. Download and install Arm GNU Toolchain.
 Note that this is not the latest toolchain, but may work best.
    + https://developer.arm.com/downloads/-/gnu-rm

    + Download and install this file.
-It is reportedly depreciated, but seems to work more smoothly than the latest version.
+Note that it is reportedly depreciated, but seems to work more smoothly than the latest version.
+Also, before clicking "Finish" at the end of the installation, be sure to check “Add path to environment variable”.
-     *gcc-arm-none-eabi-10.3-2021.10-win32.exe

-4. *IMPORTANT!* At the end of installation, be sure to check “Add path to environment variable” and click “Finish”
+     + gcc-arm-none-eabi-10.3-2021.10-win32.exe

 ### Install the STM32 CMSIS headers from GitHub using git inside Cygwin<br>

 1. Open Cygwin terminal and navigate to location where you want to do work:<br>